apache/cloudstack-www/blog/2024-02-06-cloudstack-4.19.0.0-release/index.md

 to KVM migration and KVM ingestion.
 The introduction of the Object Store framework introduces a new dimension to storage capabilities within CloudStack.
-Features such as hypervisor-agnostic DRS and Snapshot Copy DRaaS further bolster the orchestration capabilities of CloudStack.</em>

-<em>The release process has been a year-long collaborative effort involving over 40
-contributors from both organizations and individuals.
+Features such as hypervisor-agnostic DRS and Snapshot Copy DRaaS further bolster the orchestration capabilities of CloudStack.
+The release process has been a year-long collaborative effort involving over 40 contributors from both organizations and individuals.
 Kudos to the community members who not only contributed fantastic features but also played a crucial role in testing and refining each other's work.
 This collaborative endeavour